 • National Slate Association — Former Board of Directors (December 2003 - March, 2007)

-• Roof Consultants Institute — Member, contributing author, speaker
+• Roof Consultants Institute (IIBEC)— Member, contributing author, speaker

 • National Roofing Contractors Association, Member, speaker, Gold Circle Award Recipient